hyperledger-cacti/cacti/rfcs/models/ledger/cryptographic-proofs.md

 ## Examples

-For example, in the data transfer protocol, this message structure would be embedded in the [response message type](/protocols/data-transfer-protocol/readme.md#response-message-type)
+For example, in the data sharing protocol, this message structure would be embedded in the [response message type](../../protocols/data-sharing/generic.md#response-message-type)